marancibia/marancibia.github.io/oml4py-adb/get-started/get-started.md

     The Oracle Machine Learning Notebooks EA toolbar contains buttons to run code in paragraphs, for configuration settings, and display options.

-    For example, it displays the type of Database that the notebook is currently ready to use (low/medium/high), and also the current style of notebook layout (Jupyter vs Zeppelin).
+    For example, it displays the type of Database connection group that the notebook is currently ready to use (low/medium/high), and also the current style of notebook layout (Jupyter vs Zeppelin).
 It also contains menu items to show or hide the paragraph code, result, titles and settings.
 Additional settings are shown in the illustration below.

     ![Explanation of the Notebook toolbar](images/notebook_toolbar.png " ")